seralexeev/xrabbit.dev/README.md

 id: 72
 date: 31-05-2025
 media:
-  - media/72-1.jpg
+  - 72-1.jpg
 ```

-For this I used my cube with ubuntu.
-Because the cube has only 1 slot for nvme m.2 I had to boot the system from a flash drive using try ubuntu.
+I used my cube with Ubuntu for this.
+Since the cube has only one slot for nvme m.2 I had to boot the system from a flash drive using try ubuntu.
 After that I fixed the loader and bios configs.
 But the system refused to boot.
-I spent about 2 hours with ChatGPT but still could not fix it.
+Spent about 2 hours with ChatGPT but still couldn't fix it.

 ---